tailhook/vagga/docs/build_commands.rst

 Dependent Containers
 ====================

 Sometimes you want to build on top of another container.
-For example container for running tests might be based on production container, but it might add some test utils.
+For example, container for running tests might be based on production container, but it might add some test utils.
 Use ``!Container`` command for that: